proxystore/proxystore/docs/guides/streaming.md

    consumers.
 The
    [`StreamProducer`][proxystore.stream.StreamProducer] also supports
    aggregation, batching, and filtering.
-3. In the mapping of topics to stores, the `None` key is considered the default for when a topic is not found in the mapping.
-For example, `{None: store}` will use the same store for all topics.
+3. Instruct the producer to use a specific store for this topic name.
+   Alternatively, `default_store` can be passed to use a specific store for all topics.
 4. The state of the `evict` flag will alter if proxies yielded by a consumer are one-time use or not.
 5. Closing the [`StreamProducer`][proxystore.stream.StreamProducer]
-   will close the [`Publisher`][proxystore.stream.protocols.Publisher], all [`Store`][proxystore.store.base.Store] instances, and [`Connector`][proxystore.connectors.protocols.Connector] by default.
+   will close the [`Publisher`][proxystore.stream.protocols.Publisher], all [`Store`][proxystore.store.Store] instances, and [`Connector`][proxystore.connectors.protocols.Connector] by default.
    Topics are not closed by default and must be explicitly closed using the `topics` parameter or